Auckland Ear Wax Removal & Cleaning

 - Block up your hearing aids – The wax may block the outlet where the sound comes out, stopping the hearing aids form making any sound.

 - Stop the sound from reaching your eardrum – A full blockage in the canal will stop sound from reaching your ear dum and reduce the clarity of your hearing aids.

 - Cause your hearing aids to whistle – A blockage can also cause the hearing aids to whistle (acoustic feedback).
 Acoustic feedback happens when sound bounces off the wax in your ear canal and out of your ear.
 If it gets back into the microphones of the hearing aids, this causes the hearing aids to make a whistling sound (feedback).

 - Causes discomfort – wax in your ear canal can stop your hearing aids from sitting correctly in your ear canal.
 It can cause itchiness and discomfort.

 Before your wax removal appointment

 People are often tempted to use cotton buds or other items to clear their ears.
-This can push the wax further down the canal, further impacting the wax or may even push it onto the eardrum – which is very uncomfortable.
+Putting items down your ear canal can push the wax further down the canal, further impacting the wax or may even push it onto the eardrum – which is very uncomfortable.
 It is also possible to puncture the eardrum, which is very painful and can have long-lasting effects.
-Please do not poke a cotton bud or anything else into your ear canal as it may push it towards your eardrum, and please do not use wax drops as in some cases this can melt the wax down onto your ear drum which can affect your hearing and make it more difficult to remove.
+Please do not poke a cotton bud or anything else into your ear canal as it may push it towards your eardrum; and please do not use wax drops.
+In some cases drops can melt the wax down onto your eardrum which can affect your hearing and make the wax more challenging to remove.

 Thank you very much for seeing me today.
 What a relief to be able to hear again.
 Your reception, service and care was awesome and I so much appreciated it.
 You made me smile again after a miserable weekend and previous days.